mlgarchery/bitcoin-multi-node-regtest/TD.md

 ```
 getmempoolancestors also doesn't returns anything as the txs are not linked.

-Mine a few block to be sure node1 as mature found.
+Mine a few blocks to be sure node1 has mature found.
 Then
 ```
 ./bitcoin-cli --rpcport=18401 -named sendtoaddress address=$MINERADDR amount=3 fee_rate=1